kaisukarvonen/Dice_Game/README.md

 # Dice_Game
-Simple game where you play against the computer to get to 100 points!
+Simple game where you play against the computer to get to 100 points